data-intelligence-for-health-lab/Lpheada-Labelled-Public-HEAlth-DAtaset/README.md

 `pip install twarc`

-To configure your twart requests, run the following scripy and enter the four credentials explained earlier.
+To configure your twart requests, run the following script and enter the four credentials explained earlier.

-`twarc config`
+`twarc configure`

 Now you are ready to pass the files in the IDs folder to Twitter API and collect all the metadata associated with each ID.